 Heart murmurs in senior dogs

 Small breeds including Havanese commonly develop mitral valve disease in their senior years.
-Early detection during annual vet exams allows medical management ($30 to $60 per month for medications) and slows progression.
-Most affected dogs live normal lifespans with treatment.
+Early detection during annual vet exams matters: catching a murmur early lets your vet stage it, order an echocardiogram if needed, and decide whether and when to start medical management.
+Treatment protocols and prescriptions are your vet's call, not ours.
+Calgary owners commonly budget $30 to $60 per month for ongoing senior cardiac medications, but the actual plan depends on the dog.
+Most affected dogs go on to live a normal Havanese lifespan with treatment.

 Deafness in white-coat dogs